 The Five Arrows is a boutique hotel with sixteen bedrooms standing at the gates of Waddesdon Manor.
-It is the perfect choice for bespoke or all-inclusive intimate weddings.
+It is the perfect choice for all-inclusive intimate weddings.

 With a 2017 Michelin Guide restaurant, beautiful National Trust maintained grounds, newly refurbished interiors, and outstanding service tailored to your every need, it is a truly special venue.

-We are licensed to hold marriages and civil partnership ceremonies in two separate areas.
+We are licensed to hold marriages and civil partnership ceremonies.
 The authentic Old Coach House with its timber trussed roof and original wrought ironwork is perfect for a ceremony of up to 80 guests.
-The Rothschild Room is ideal for intimate ceremonies of up to 40 guests.

 Need to know